 The Authority has approved, through the Regulatory and Operating Agreement, the establishment of a site-based waiting list for Public Housing Residents.
-The Agent will maintain a separate site-based waiting list for Public Housing, LIHTC and Market applicants subject to the following requirements:
+The Agent will maintain a separate site based waiting list for Public Housing, LIHTC and Market applicants subject to the following requirements:

 - A. The applicant's name will be placed on the waiting list in order of the date and time the application is received by the Agent.
 In the case of existing Horner residents who have a first priority for housing, the counsel for the HRC shall refer to the Agent the names of the existing residents by order of preference.
 The Agent will indicate on the waiting list the following about each applicant's family: - 1.
 Name, address, and phone number of head of household. - 2.
-Required number of bedrooms. - 3.
-Race / ethnicity; - 4.
+Required number of bedrooms (one bedroom units only).

+- 3. Race / ethnicity; - 4.
 Determination of eligibility or ineligibility for selection and screening; - 5.
-Preference determination; - 6.
+Consent Decree Preference determination; - 6.
 Date assigned to dwelling unit and identification of unit to which assigned, or date and unit offered and rejected with reason for the rejection noted; and - 7.
-Reason for removing applicant from consideration for housing; i.e., upon applicant's request, failure to communicate continued interest, or applicant no longer qualifies. - B. Subsequent referrals will be from the CHA HOP list, or as otherwise provided in the amended Memorandum of Agreement or Horner Court Orders, and then from public housing applicants.
-Consistent with the objectives of Title VI of the Civil Rights Act of 1964, the Regulatory and Operating Agreement, Amended Consent Decree, HUD regulations and policies, offers to the applicants on the waiting list for appropriate sized units will be made after preferences are applied.
+Reason for removing applicant from consideration for housing; i.e., upon applicant's request, failure to communicate continued interest, or applicant no longer qualifies. - B. Consistent with the objectives of Title VI of the Civil Rights Act of 1964, the Regulatory and Operating Agreement, Amended Consent Decree, HUD regulations and policies, offers to the applicants on the waiting list for appropriate sized units will be made after preferences are applied.